machinezone/cobra/docs/index.md

 * *write*: record some data (addressed by a key)
 * *read*: retrieve data

-Interested ?
-Go read the [docs](https://machinezone.github.io/cobra/) !
-If things don't work as expected, please create an issue in github, or even better a pull request if you know how to fix your problem.

 # News

 Cobra is actively being developed, check out the [changelog](CHANGELOG.md) to know what's cooking.